baniol/go-tweet-processor/description.md

     All of our functions will then deal with interfaces instead of the underlying structs (that can be either a real database or a mock).

+http://relistan.com/writing-testable-apps-in-go/ - good and simple explanation of DI and interfaces for testing

+---

 https://gist.github.com/nmerouze/2e26a02d23c4c62173fd - example of how to apply Collection

 https://github.com/thylong/regexrace !! - tests + deploy with kubectl